Pictures for Sad Children

-Pictures for Sad Children is a 2007 webcomic, created by Simone Veil (formerly known as John Campbell).
+Pictures for Sad Children is a 2007 webcomic, created by Simone Veil (at the time known as John Campbell).
 The webcomic, about a ghost named Paul, featured a spare and minimalist black-and-white artstyle and depressive, nihilistic themes.
 In 2012, Veil launched a highly successful Kickstarter campaign to publish a print collection of the webcomic.
 However, Veil was not able to ship all of the copies to backers, and emails from fans asking when their book would arrive eventually led Veil to burn some of the books.
 She later stated that only unsaleable copies had been burned and that all backers who had paid at least fifteen dollars were sent their copy.
 After Pictures for Sad Children was taken offline in 2014, a fan community rose up to share pages and other content from the webcomic.

 Overview

 Paul trying to get his job back after dying and turning into a ghost.

 Veil had posted comics online for some time before the 2007 launch of Pictures for Sad Children, including hourly comics and also longer stories, such as "Stevie Might Be a Bear Maybe" (published as a mini-comic by Loose Teeth Press).
 Veil entered the Daily Grind Iron Man Challenge webcomic competition in 2005.

 Pictures for Sad Children is considered a simple webcomic, featuring only occasional plotlines and few recurring characters.
 CBS Chicago described Veil's black-and-white work as "rooted in nihilism, apathy, and frustration," though notes that these feelings are "prodded gently, and with love."
 The webcomic is centered around a ghost named Paul, who had nothing better to do with its afterlife than to simply return to doing its dayjob.
 ComicsAlliance stated that Pictures for Sad Children is "defined by its spare, minimalist drawing [and] a deep, pervading sense of ineluctable sadness that lingers long after you've finished the comic."

 In 2010, Veil held an art exhibition, featuring depressing installations in the style of the webcomic.